rbpollock/labboNetwork/docs/interfaces/ireputationminingcycle.md

 Resets the timestamp that the submission window opens to `now`.

-*Note: only allowed to be called by ColonyNetwork.*
+*Note: only allowed to be called by LabboNetwork.*